-Quote – a firm, detailed quote, valid for 6 months, which sets out the Charges you must pay to BT if you want us to build the Network.
+Quote – a firm, detailed quote (valid for the period that we will communicate to you) which sets out the Charges you must pay to BT if you want us to build the Network.

 Request – a request to BT to provide a Network to an Eligible Address under the USO Scheme.